slcsta/cli_app_spelling_bee_solver/README.md

 ## Usage

+Spelling Bee Solver CLI employs the dotenv gem to protect API authorization keys.
+To run the CLI, you'll need to provide your own API key.

+Get your personal API key by logging into WORDS API(the API source for this program).
+Replace ENV['WORDS_API_KEY'] in the API call with your own key from Words API.

-To begin, enter ruby bin/run
+To start the program, enter 'ruby bin/run'

-After the welcome message, you will be asked to enter your name.
+Follow the command line prompts for instructions on what to do next.

-Next, the program will check to see if you'd like to retrieve solutions to the Spelling Bee puzzle.
-If yes or 'y', the program will prompt you to enter the daily puzzle's seven letters and then to enter just the center letter.
-If no or 'e', you are given the option to exit the program--The daily Spelling Bee puzzle letters can be accessed at https://www.nytimes.com/puzzles/spelling-bee.
+The program will ask if you'd like to retrieve solutions to the Spelling Bee puzzle.
+If yes, you will be prompted to enter the daily puzzle's seven letters and then to enter the center letter.
+If not, you are given the option to exit the program--The daily Spelling Bee puzzle letters can be accessed at https://www.nytimes.com/puzzles/spelling-bee.

 Once the letters are entered, a list of valid words is returned in alphabetical order.

 Following the generated list of solutions, the program will ask if you'd like to look up word definitions.
-You will be prompted to enter a word from the list to get that word's definition(s) until you opt to exit from the program.
+You can enter a word from the list to get that word's definition(s) until you opt to exit from the program.

 ## Development